-In 1998, the Corporation and certain of its subsidiaries retained the legal services of Sidley & Austin.
+In 1999, the Corporation and certain of its subsidiaries retained the legal services of Sidley & Austin.
 William O. Fifield, a director of the Corporation, is a partner in that firm.
-Management believes that the cost of services so rendered by Sidley & Austin during 1998 was reasonable compared with the cost of obtaining similar services from other law firms.
-The Corporation and certain of its subsidiaries expect to retain Sidley & Austin in 1999.

-The Corporation paid \$471,000 to Bergstrom Corporation in 1998 for automobile rental and purchasing costs and hotel and lodging costs.
+The Corporation paid \$147,000 to Bergstrom Corporation in 1999 for automobile rental and purchasing costs.
 John F. Bergstrom and Richard A. Bergstrom, his brother, own 75 percent and 25 percent, respectively, of Bergstrom Corporation.
 In addition, the Corporation leases office space in Neenah, Wisconsin from Neenah Downtown Redevelopment Associates Limited Partnership, a partnership engaged in the redevelopment of downtown real estate.
-John F. Bergstrom owns a 15 percent limited partner interest in such partnership.
-During 1998, rental payments made by the Corporation to such partnership were \$632,000.
+John F. Bergstrom owns a 14 percent limited partner interest in the partnership.
+During 1999, rental payments made by the Corporation to the partnership were \$695,000.